openhab/org.openhab.binding.zwave/doc/fortrezz/mimo2_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Sensor

 The ```sensor_general``` channel supports the ```Number``` item.
 This is a read only channel so will only be updated following state changes from the device.

 ### Alarm (power)

+Indicates if a power alarm is triggered

 The ```alarm_power``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.